AyushiPN/Accuknox-assignments/README.md

 - **Service YAML -> service.yaml**
 - **README with Setup & Screenshots -> README.md**

-📍 Files are stored in the `Problem Statement 3/` directory.
+📍 Files are stored in the `problem-statement-3/` directory.

 ---